pineapples5972/mydwm/README.md

 - **work well with pywal**

 ## Please install `libxft-bgra`!
+[not sure in 2025 this issues must have fixed I hope so.]

 This build of dwm does not block color emoji in the status/info bar, so you must install [libxft-bgra](https://aur.archlinux.org/packages/libxft-bgra/) from the AUR, which fixes a libxft color emoji rendering problem, otherwise dwm will crash upon trying to render one.
 Hopefully this fix will be in all libxft soon enough.